Learning to Compose Representations of Different Encoder Layers towards Improving Compositional Generalization: Methodology

-We adopt the Transformer architecture~\cite{vaswani2017attention} to clarify our method, since it achieves the tremendous successes at various natural language generation and understanding tasks.
-However, \textbf{our proposed method is mostly applicable to any Seq2Seq models}.
-In the following, we first introduce the Transformer baseline (Section~\ref{sec:tf}), and then our proposed \textsc{CompoSition} based on the Transformer (Section~\ref{sec:cmp}).
+We adopt the Transformer architecture~\cite{vaswani2017attention} to clarify our method, however, \textbf{our proposed method is mostly applicable to any seq2seq models}.
+In the following, we first introduce the Transformer baseline (Section~\ref{sec:tf}), and then our proposed \textsc{CompoSition} (Section~\ref{sec:cmp}).